programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 A repo is a collection of code, and this repo in particular is the place on GitHub.com where we store all the files that make up the CollabDemo website ([https://scholarslab.github.io/CollabDemo/]).
 As discussed [above](#which-branch-is-default), the default branch you're in here should be called *gh-pages*.
 A branch is just a copy of the code in the repo's default branch (i.e. the set of files that = our website) at the time of creating the branch (i.e. your branch doesn't automatically update if someone updates the default branch after your created your branch).
 We create this copy so you can make changes to the website (draft a new blog post, edit a page, play with the site's visual design...) without affecting how the live website looks—your changes won't appear where the world could hypothetically see them, until you're ready!—*and* without conflicting with other folks' simultaneous work on the site.

-When you visit [https://github.com/scholarslab/CollabDemo], you're seeing the default repo branch named "gh-pages".
+When you visit [https://github.com/scholarslab/CollabDemo], you're seeing the default branch of the repository named "gh-pages".
 This branch contains the code powering the site publicly visible at [https://scholarslab.github.io/CollabDemo/].

 In the mid-left of your browser window, click on the grey "Branch: 🔽" button.